 NARA is establishing a program that will certify individuals as having demonstrated knowledge of Federal records management requirements.

-implementing records management regulations and procedures
+- Guidance in implementing records management regulations and procedures

 NARA will provide a variety of tools to agencies, including guidance documents, handbooks, and FAQs.